Zigong: Zigong Teahouse

 Now a historic teahouse built by the Sichuan-based salt merchants originally served as a guild hall for salt merchants.
 Originally called the Wang Sanwei Lineage Hall - it's now called the Wangye Miao Teahouse.
 The Wangye Miao Teahouse was popular during the height of the salt trade and still stands along a bend in the Fuxi River - which runs through the center of Zigong.
 The structure has classic Chinese architecture and still operates today.
 The teahouse is located next to the river, on Binjiang Lu street.
 The teahouse is in fact part of the Zigong Salt Museum and is used to generate funds for the museum.
 However, the original purpose of the teahouse was the assembly hall for shipping merchants and was called Wangye Miao Temple.
 For its origin please refer to "Merchants Assembly Halls" below.

 The Ancient Streets

 Along the Fuxi river are several stone paved roads that are called the "ancient streets".
 This section of Zigong has traditional houses and shops, typical of life in the days that Zigong was a bustling Salt trade center.
 Several salt well heads are capped and marked along the streets that wind along the river.
 At the end of the street is a hand rowed ferry boat that takes a visitor to the opposite shore where stone steps led up into the city.

+Cuisine

+Cold-cooked rabbit: With its unique spicy flavor and rich historical background, it has become one of the most representative classic dishes in the Yanbang cuisine.

+Huobianzi Beef: Huobianzi Beef is a traditional famous dish from Zigong City, Sichuan Province, renowned for its high quality, delicious taste, paper-thin slices, and crispy, fragrant texture.

+Fushun Douhua: A bowl of douhua, a dish of dipping sauce, and rice—this is a taste memory etched into the bones of Fushun people.

+Niufu Roasted Pork Knuckle: A specialty dish, resembling a dazzling crown, with a brownish-red color that is extremely tempting.

+Fresh Rabbit Hot Pot: A Sichuan dish featuring rabbit meat, perfectly showcasing the fresh and spicy flavors of Zigong cuisine.